Karlovy Vary: 19th and 20th centuries

 An important political event took place in the city in 1819, with the issuing of the Carlsbad Decrees following a conference there.
 Initiated by the Austrian Minister of State Klemens von Metternich, the decrees were intended to implement anti-liberal censorship within the German Confederation.

 Due to publications produced by physicians such as David Becher and Josef von Löschner, the city developed into a spa resort in the 19th century and was visited by many members of European aristocracy as well as celebrities from many fields of endeavour.
 It became even more popular after railway lines were completed from Prague to Cheb in 1870.

 The number of visitors rose from 134 families in the 1756 season to 26,000 guests annually at the end of the 19th century.
 The greatest year for tourism was 1911, when the number of visitors reached 70,956.
 World War I ended the development of tourism.
 Other disasters for tourism were the world economic crisis and the beginning of World War II.

 At the end of World War I in 1918, the large German-speaking population of Bohemia was incorporated into the new state of Czechoslovakia in accordance with the Treaty of Saint-Germain-en-Laye (1919).
 As a result, the German-speaking majority of Karlovy Vary protested.
 A demonstration on 4 March 1919 passed peacefully, but later that month, six demonstrators were killed by Czech troops after a demonstration became unruly.

 According to the 1930 census, the city was home to 23,901 inhabitants – 20,856 were ethnic Germans, 1,446 were Czechoslovaks (Czechs or Slovaks), 243 were Jews, 19 were Hungarians and 12 were Poles.

 In 1938, the city was annexed by Nazi Germany according to the terms of the Munich Agreement and administered as part of the Reichsgau Sudetenland.
 During World War II, the Germans established a Gestapo prison here.
-After the war, in accordance with the Potsdam Agreement and Beneš decrees, most German inhabitants were expelled.
+After the war, in accordance with the Potsdam Agreement and Beneš decrees, most German-speaking inhabitants were expelled.

 After the Velvet Revolution in 1989, spas and tourism began to develop rapidly again.
 The spa buildings were reconstructed and the spa became competitive again within Europe.
 The spa became popular with Russian clientele, and brought many Russian investors and developers to the city and its surroundings.

 Demographics

 In 2017, non-Czech residents were around 7% of the population of the Karlovy Vary region.
 After Prague, this is the highest proportion in the Czech Republic.
 The largest group of foreigners were Vietnamese, followed by Germans, Ukrainians and Russians.

+As of 2026, the population is 48,788, of which 47.2% are male, and 52.8% are female.
+People under 15 years old make up 12.6% of the population, and people over 65 years old make up 25.1%.